Charles E W Bean, Diaries, AWM38 3DRL 606/35/1 - March 1915 - Part 2

 allows them the choice.
 The kindly amateur

-solder-doctors in Egypt are just as bad.
+soldier-doctors in Egypt are just as bad.
 One of them

 asked Giblin if he hadn't better stay in Lemnos - much

 more comfortable.
-G sd "Oh I must get back to my job
+G. sd "Oh I must get back to my job

 at Anzac."
 "I've heard the beach there is very

-You're xxx much safer here!"
+You're xxx much safer here."

 [*The A.M.C.